romeerez/orchid-orm/packages/docs/src/guide/migration-column-methods.md

 })
 ```

-In the ORM specify a function returning a model instead of table name:
+In the ORM specify a function returning a model instead of a table name:

 ```ts
 export class SomeModel extends Model {